otherguy/alfred-airports-workflow/README.md

 ## Installation

-Download the latest version from the [Releases](https://github.com/darkwinternight/alfred-airports-workflow/releases) page and double click the downloaded file to install it.
+Download the latest version of the `airports.alfredworkflow` from the [Releases](https://github.com/darkwinternight/alfred-airports-workflow/releases) page and double click the downloaded file to install it.

-The workflow supports automatic updates.
+The workflow supports automatic updates and will perform daily update checks!

 ## Usage